venkatdasav/filegator/README.md

 <a href="https://codecov.io/gh/filegator/filegator"><img src="https://codecov.io/gh/filegator/filegator/branch/master/graph/badge.svg" alt="Code Coverage"></a>
 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-green.svg" alt="License"></a>
   </p>
+-->

-## FileGator - Powerful Multi-User File Manager
+## PIXO IMAGIC - Powerful Multi-User File Manager

-FileGator is a free, open-source, self-hosted web application for managing files and folders.
+IMAGIC is a free, open-source, self-hosted web application for managing files and folders.

 You can manage files inside your local repository folder (on your server's hard drive) or connect to other storage adapters (see below).

-FileGator has multi-user support so you can have admins and other users managing files with different access permissions, roles and home folders.
+IMAGIC has multi-user support so you can have admins and other users managing files with different access permissions, roles and home folders.

 All basic file operations are supported: copy, move, rename, edit, create, delete, preview, zip, unzip, download, upload.